Skip to content

 If Institutional Information with higher Protection and/or Availability Levels also contains some lower-level information, the Institutional Information must be secured to meet the requirements of the highest classification.

 6. Data and system architecture.
 The type of data and where and how it is stored, processed, and accessed can change the Protection Level of some parts of its associated system.
 Combinations of data, particularly those that can identify an individual or group, may require higher Protection Levels according to laws, regulations, or The New School’s privacy principles.
-The Classification Guides provide examples.
+The Classification Guides Guides provide examples.

 Example